google/applied-machine-learning-intensive/v2/05_clustering/01_k_means/slides.md

 ![center](res/kmeans07.png)

 <!--
 We repeat steps two and three (recalculating the centroids and re-clustering around those centroids) until convergence is reached.
 Convergence is typically measured by very little or no change in the centroids.
-In other words, the assignment of datapoints to clusters is not changing with more iterations.
+In other words, the assignment of data points to clusters is not changing with more iterations.

 Image Details:
 * [kmeans07.png](https://brilliant.org/wiki/k-means-clustering/): Unlicensed